 Contact Our Los Angeles Firearm Defense Lawyers Today For A Free Case Review

 The consequences and punishments for a California firearms crime can be severe and permanent.
 Therefore, a top notch criminal firearm crimes defense lawyer with expertise in firearms defense in Los Angeles is the most critical factor in obtaining the best outcome for you.
-If you have been arrested for a weapons offense involving a gun or rifle, do not delay and contact one our experienced Los Angeles firearm crimes defense attorneys today for a free consultation at(888) 579-4844.
+If you have been arrested for a weapons offense involving a gun or rifle, do not delay and contact one our experienced Los Angeles firearm crimes defense and firearm attorneys today for a free consultation at(888) 579-4844.
 We have successfully defended weapons offenses in Los Angeles since 1987 and for our clients’ convenience, we maintain satellite office locations in the following Southern California cities:

 Torrance, Encino, Glendale, Long Beach, Pasadena, Woodland Hills, West Covina, Burbank, Cerritos, Whittier, Norwalk, Santa Clarita, Oxnard, Westlake Village, Orange, Newport Beach, and Huntington Beach